-The latest waterfowl hunter statistics paint a sobering picture: The United States has lost 1 million waterfowlers since 1970, while Canadian waterfowlers have declined by 70 percent since 1978.
+The latest waterfowl hunter statistics paint a sobering picture: North America has lost a significant number of waterfowlers since the 1970s.
 While these numbers should already concern anyone who cares about waterfowl conservation, some people have suggested that one day there will be few duck hunters left at all.
 Our message to them is simple: Not on our watch.